Unconventional wind turbines: Wind-mill style

 De Nolet is a wind turbine in Schiedam disguised as a windmill.

 Archimedean screw

 Instead of airplane-inspired wing blades, the design takes after the Archimedean screw turbine, a helix-patterned pipe used in ancient Greece to pump water up from a deeper source.

 Bladeless

 Boundary layer

-The boundary layer or Tesla turbine uses boundary layers instead of blades.
+The boundary-layer turbine, or Tesla turbine, uses boundary layers instead of blades.

 One modern version is the Fuller turbine.
 The concept is similar to a stack of disks on a central shaft, separated by a small air gap.
 The surface tension of air in the small gaps creates friction, rotating the disks around the shaft.
 Vanes direct the air for improved performance, hence it is not strictly bladeless.

 Vaneless ion wind generator

 A vaneless ion wind generator is a theoretical device that produces electrical energy by using the wind to move electric charge from one electrode to another.

 Piezoelectric

 Piezoelectric wind turbines work by flexing piezoelectric crystals as they rotate, sufficient to power small electronic devices.
 They operate with diameters on the scale of 10 centimeters.